Despite precautions, CBS headquarters reports 15 coronavirus cases amid nationwide surge

-But eight months later, and despite strict testing protocols for individuals entering company buildings, parent company ViacomCBS is still dealing with a steady beat of coronavirus cases.
-Just in November, 15 people who have been in the media conglomerate’s CBS Broadcast Center complex have tested positive, according to emails sent to employees and reviewed by The Washington Post.
+But eight months later, and despite strict testing protocols for people entering company buildings, parent company ViacomCBS is still dealing with a steady beat of coronavirus cases.
+In November, 15 people who have been in the media conglomerate’s CBS Broadcast Center complex have tested positive, according to emails sent to employees and reviewed by The Washington Post.
 There was also an additional positive case at a building across the street.

 On Nov.
-3, as employees hustled to cover one of the most challenging election nights in American history, a companywide email came in at 8:54 p.m. reporting that four staffers at two different buildings had tested positive.
+3, as employees hustled to cover one of the most challenging election nights in U.S. history, a companywide email came in at 8:54 p.m. reporting that four staffers at two buildings had tested positive.
 The most recent update came on Wednesday morning stating that “four of our co-workers at the Broadcast Center at 524 W. 57th Street, New York have tested positive for Coronavirus (COVID-19).”

 Rudy Giuliani floated ‘dangerous’ and incendiary false claims of election conspiracy — and Fox News broadcast it live